sergeyklay/clusterium/USAGE.md

-# QA Dataset Clustering Toolkit (QADST) - Usage Guide
+# Usage Guide

-This document provides detailed usage instructions for the QA Dataset Clustering Toolkit (QADST).
+This document provides detailed usage instructions for the `qadst` package.

 ## Usage